kudobuilder/kudo.dev/content/docs/cli.md

 * `kubectl kudo init --kudo-image=mycompany/controller:v0.6.0` allowing for user certified images or air-gapped alternative images to be installed.
 * `kubectl kudo init --client-only` which will not apply any changes to the cluster.
 It will setup the default KUDO home with repository options.
 * `kubectl kudo init --crd-only` will create crds in the cluster.
 * `kudo init --webhook=InstanceValidation` installs KUDO into your cluster with admission webhook enabled.
 If you already have KUDO installed, you can run `kudo init --webhook=InstanceValidation -o yaml --dry-run` to get the Kubernetes resources needed for installation and then apply them to the cluster via `kubectl apply -f`.

   Any admission controller in Kubernetes is an HTTPS endpoint and thus requires a valid certificate.
 KUDO relies on the cert-manager **0.11 or higher** for this.
 You should have [cert-manager installed](https://cert-manager.io/docs/installation/) and operational **prior** to admission controller installation.
-Read more about the admission controllers and how/why [KUDO uses them](developing-operators/plans.md#executing-plans).
+Read more about the admission controllers and how/why KUDO uses them to ensure correct [plan execution](developing-operators/plans.md#executing-plans).

 **Note**: Looking to delete kubernetes objects created via init, run: